To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Don’t want to cover your dog with potentially toxic chemicals?
 There are many more natural flea and tick prevention products on the market.

-We recommend soaking your dog’s collar in a bowl of water with one drop each of lemongrass and lavender once a week.
+Soak your dog’s collar in a bowl of water with one drop each of lemongrass and lavender once a week.
 Don’t overdo it, though, as a dog’s sense of smell is much more sensitive than yours.

 If you’re looking for other natural options to prevent your dog from getting fleas and ticks, here are some of our recommendations.
 You can also learn more in our detailed article on homemade flea and tick prevention.

-Best Natural: Wondercide Spray
+Best Natural: Wondercide Spray Review

 Wondercide’s products include organic, human-grade ingredients that kill the flea and tick life cycle upon contact and provide ongoing prevention.
 They offer natural sprays, shampoos, oils, and tonics, as well as yard and home control products.